 (A3) C=PX consumption expenditure C is equal to price P times quantity bought/sold X.

 The price P follows as the dependent variable under the conditions of budget-balancing, i.e. C=Yw, and market-clearing, i.e. X=O, as P=W/R, i.e. the market-clearing price is for a start equal to unit wage costs.
 This is the most elementary form of the macroeconomic Law of Supply and Demand.

 By lifting the condition of budget-balancing (i.e. spending equals income) one gets the saving/dissaving of the household sector as S≡Yw−C and the profit/loss of the business sector as Q≡C−Yw.
 S and Q are the balances of two flows.
-It holds Q≡−S, that is, profit of the business sector is equal to dissaving/deficit-spending of the household sector and loss of the business sector is equal to saving of the household sector.
+It holds Q≡−S, that is, the profit of the business sector is equal to dissaving/deficit-spending of the household sector and loss of the business sector is equal to saving of the household sector.
 This is the most elementary form of the macroeconomic Profit Law.

 Profit Q is a balance, i.e. the difference of flows, and NOT a flow like wage income Yw.
 So, profit is NOT income.
-The Flow-Balance Inconsistency makes that the whole of established economics is proto-scientific garbage.
+The Flow-Balance Inconsistency makes the whole of established economics proto-scientific garbage.

 It is inadmissible to speak of profit/loss as a type of income.
 This blunder carries over to the concept of National Income and thus ruins National Accounting and the concept of GDP.#1

 Because the foundational concepts of macroeconomics ― profit and income ― are ill-defined, the whole analytical superstructure is provably false.
 Economics is a failed science for 200+ years.
 MMT is no exception.